SumoSumoSumoWatch & Attend › Sumo Experience in Japan

 These are tourist entertainment experiences, not actual sumo training.
 The wrestlers performing are typically retired professionals or amateurs working in a hospitality context.
 This is not a criticism — these venues provide a legitimate and enjoyable way to engage with sumo culture.
 Just don't expect it to feel like real stable training.
 If you want to see the real thing, a morning practice visit (above) is the way to go.

 Prices for hands-on experiences typically range from 8,000 to 25,000 yen per person depending on the venue and what's included.
-Always confirm current pricing and availability directly with the operator.
+Venues occasionally close for private events or renovation — always confirm directly or through your booking platform before going.

 🍲 Eating Chanko Nabe: The Sumo Wrestler's Diet